gazelle98/principles-of-operating-systems/README.md

-# Operating System Course Assignments
+# Principles of Operating Systems Course Assignments

 This course was instructing by Dr. Nourikhah in fall 2019.

-All of the projects are selected from assignments of Operating System Concepts book by Abraham Silberschatz, Peter Baer Galvin and Greg Gagne.
+All of the projects are selected from assignments of *Operating System Concepts* book by Abraham Silberschatz, Peter Baer Galvin and Greg Gagne.